meltano/handbook/src/_peopleops/calendars.md

   - Kick off: Weekly on Monday, owned by Douwe
 - External Meetings: Meetings with users and partners
 - Time Off: All-day events for periods team members will not be working

+## Tracking Time Off

+Holidays, Family and Friend Days, and Paid Time Off (PTO) are all tracked via [PTO by Roots](/company/tech-stack/#pto-by-roots).

+### Short-term Leave

+In [PTO by Roots](/company/tech-stack/#pto-by-roots), there are several options for indicating time off.
+When taking a vacation, personal time, etc., use the "Paid Time Off" option type in the "Short-term leave" list.
+You may optionally indicate what the OOO is for as a way for your manager, co-workers, and the community to better understand your availability.

+If you or a family member you care for is ill, use the "Out Sick" option type in the "Short-term leave" list.

+For Public Holidays, use the "Public Holidays" option type and indicate the holiday in the description field.

+[Family and Friends days](/peopleops/benefits#family-and-friends-day) are considered PTO and should be indicated using the "Paid Time Off" option.
+If your PTO includes a Family and Friends Day, there is no need to create a separate event for the day.

+### Long-term Leave

+Extended leave should be indicated using the available options in OOO type listing.
+Be sure to coordinate with your manager as you plan to take this time off.